 Lindsay and Christopher wanted their wedding to be a mini-vacation for their guests.
 They found the perfect destination complete with gorgeous views, golf, boating, and shopping at the Grand Traverse Resort & Spa in Traverse City.
 With help from the resort’s staff, the couple’s Grand Traverse Resort wedding was exactly what they’d envisioned.

-All photography: Cory Weber Photography
+Photos: Cory Weber Photography

 A weekend trip north for Chicago residents Lindsay Thompson and Christopher Lipari helped them find the ideal location for the Labor Day weekend wedding they envisioned.
 Naturally the couple sought a venue that would make a lovely stage for their wedding, but the venue would also have to feel like a satisfying mini-vacation for their guests, many of whom would be traveling long distances.
 Her family is all in California and Chicago.
 His family is in Detroit.